-Through internships, directed research, challenging courses, and hands-on advising, Samford religion majors sharpen their skills and knowledge in religious studies and ministry.
+Through internships, directed research, challenging courses, and hands-on advising, Samford biblical studies majors sharpen their skills and knowledge in religious studies and ministry.
 They have the opportunity to preach weekly through Samford Sunday and develop research skills in independent studies.
 Students graduate prepared to be leaders in today’s complex religious world.

-InternshipsThrough internships, directed research, challenging courses, preaching opportunities and hands-on advising, Samford Biblical Studies majors acquire the skills and knowledge required to become leaders in today’s complex religious world.
+InternshipsThrough internships, directed research, challenging courses, preaching opportunities and hands-on advising, Samford biblical studies majors acquire the skills and knowledge required to become leaders in today’s complex religious world.

 - Faculty Teaching Award, Dr. Jeffrey M. Leonard, 2019

 - Dean’s Award for Teaching, Dr. Jeffery M. Leonard, 2017.

 - Dean’s Award for Research, Dr. James R. Strange, 2015.

 - Lilly Fellows Program in Humanities and the Arts, Regional Conference Grant for conference “Teaching the Christian Intellectual Tradition: Augustine Across the Curriculum,” Dr. T. Scott McGinnis 2014.